The 401k contribution deadline is at the end of the calendar year.

 Most employer tax deductions for 401k contributions and other salary retirement plans usually apply only to the calendar year in which they are actually withheld from the taxpayer’s paycheck.

-Yet, employers can make contributions until their tax deadline for the year (for 2020, the business typically has until April 15, 2021 of the next year for those on a calendar, fiscal year).
+However, employers can make contributions until their tax deadline for the year.
+For 2021 tax filing, businesses typically have until April 15, 2022.
 This offers added flexibility for those doing one-time contributions, profit sharing, or other one-off arrangement.
 This also means an employee technically can make 401k contributions as late as the deadline for their company to file its taxes, including any extensions.

-Additional time becomes especially apparent in the case of someone who is self-employed, who might not contribute to their solo 401k plan for a given year until tax time the following year.
+Additional time becomes especially important in the case of someone who is self-employed.
+Individuals in these circumstances may not choose to contribute to their solo 401k plan for a given year until tax time the following year.
 The ability to do so can depend on the business type and whether the contribution is by employee deferral or through a profit-sharing component.

-401k plans can vary, so we do recommend talking with an HR professional.
-Such as, contributions for a prior year may not be allowed because an employee is limited to making contributions through payroll deductions.
+401k plans can vary, so we recommend talking with an HR professional.
+For instance, contributions for a prior year may not be allowed because an employee is limited to making contributions through payroll deductions.

 Employer-matching contributions don’t count toward this limit, but there is a limit for employee and employer contributions combined: Either 100% of your salary or $57,000 ($63,500 if you’re over 50), whichever comes first.